 A panel discussion clarified the misconception that real estate professionals are prohibited from speaking to appraisers.
 Real estate professionals are encouraged to communicate with appraisers in a professional and productive manner, as relevant information from real estate professionals may help an appraiser independently arrive at an opinion of value.

 Hot Topics: Mobility

 Industry experts and researchers discussed the future of mobility and its impact on real estate during the Emerging Business & Technology Forum.
 Automobiles have shaped the way we build cities, roads and houses.
 The rise of the automobile led to the rise of suburbs and a commuting population.
-However, by the year 2030 it is predicted 70 percent of the world’s population will live in urban environments, ridesharing services abound, automated cars emerge, could drunk or distracted driving become a thing of the past?
+However, by the year 2030 it is predicted 70 percent of the world’s population will live in urban environments (you can check this out and the other estimate statistics), ridesharing services abound, automated cars emerge, could drunk or distracted driving become a thing of the past?
 What does that mean for how build cities and move people going forward?
 Consider this: In the 1990’s, 95 percent of 16 year-olds had a driver’s license.
 Today, that number is just 76 percent.

 Top Ten Issues Affecting Real Estate

 Based on a session at the Conference, this list identifies the most pressing trends and challenges that will impact the housing and commercial real estate market now and in the years to come.
 The list is divided into two groups: issues the organization believes the industry needs to be thinking about in the coming year and issues that will be important over the next 10 years.
 Here are the two lists: